On the road to elephants

 Über das Buch

-Travelling in my rather small car, I explore with my camera how elephants live in modern day (South) Africa.
-The account is a mixture of photography and personal travel experiences.
+Travelling in a rather small car, the photographer explores with her camera how elephants live in modern day South Africa.
+This account is a mixture of photography and personal travel experiences.

-Beyond fun pictures and travel anecdotes, it’s a journalistic document about elephants in South Africa today.
-I also ponder our relationship as humans with elephants in a historical context.
+Beyond fun pictures and travel notes, it’s a journalistic document about elephants in South Africa today.
+It also ponders our relationship as humans with elephants in a historical context.

 Elephants are a keystone species in Africa, which means that the rest of the ecosystem, including other wildlife, depend on their survival.

 The issues affecting elephant populations vary from region to region in Africa.
-In this book, I focus on South Africa within the context of the African continent.
+In this book, the focus is on South Africa within the context of the African continent.

 Eigenschaften und Details